sylvainjule/kirby-imageradio/README.md

 ## Installation
 Put this field in the `site/fields` directory.
-The field folder must be named `illustratedradio` :
+The field folder must be named `imageradio` :

 ```
 |-- site/fields/